 Visiting Paris?
 Don’t miss Notre Dame de Cathedral while in Paris.
 Read more to know more about the fascinating history and facts about the Notre Dame Cathedral.

 Paris is not only a choice for romantic vacations but also a utopia for history buffs like me 🙂 Considering my first visit (definitely not last!) to the City of lights, I wanted to cover all the top attractions and leaving out a few that will make me come back again 😀

-After spending few days in Paris, anyone would love to ride the metro/subway or maybe walk wherever possible.
-To visit the world famous cathedral I walked over 2 km exploring every nook and corner and peeking into the little souvenir shops in the narrow lanes.
-Finally, when I caught the glimpse of the church from across the river Seine I was awestruck by the French-Gothic architecture which took over 200 years to build.
+After spending a few days in Paris, anyone would love to ride the metro/subway or maybe walk wherever possible.
+To visit the world-famous cathedral I walked over 2 km exploring every nook and corner and peeking into the little souvenir shops in the narrow lanes.
+Finally, when I caught the glimpse of the church from across the river Seine I was awestruck by the French Gothic architecture which took over 200 years to build.